-The Company participates in a pooling reinsurance agreement with the property-casualty affiliates listed below (the "Agency Pool") under which 100% of the underwriting business of each member company, net of external reinsurance, is ceded to Casualty, the Agency Pool manager and an Agency Pool participant.
+Effective November 5, 2005, the Company elected to terminate its future participation in a pooling reinsurance agreement with the property-casualty affiliates listed below (the "Agency Pool") under which 100% of the underwriting business of each member company, net of external reinsurance, is ceded to Casualty, the Agency Pool manager and an Agency Pool participant.
 The combined premiums, losses, and expenses are then retroceded to each Agency Pool member based on pre-determined pooling percentages.
+The Company has a zero percent retrocession participation in the Agency Pool for all policies written prior to November 5, 2005.

-Progressive Hawaii Insurance Corp. ("Hawaii"), an insurance affiliate domiciled in Ohio and National Continental Insurance Company ("National Continental"), an insurance affiliate domiciled in New York, terminated their future participation in the Agency Pool effective November 5, 2005 and January 1, 1996, respectively.
-Hawaii and National Continental have zero percent retrocession participation in the Agency Pool for all policies written prior to the dates listed above.
+National Continental Insurance Company ("National Continental"), an insurance affiliate domiciled in New York, terminated their future participation in the Agency Pool effective January 1, 1996, respectively.
+National Continental has zero percent retrocession participation in the Agency Pool for all policies written prior to that date.